 Clinicians starting patients on clozapine should advise recipients to remain physically active.

 Although prophylactic use to prevent clozapine-associated venous thrombosis of aspirin and statins has not been studied in patients receiving clozapine, aspirin has been shown to reduce the risk of venous thromboembolism in patients undergoing orthopedic surgery , and statins have been shown to reduce venous thromboembolism among individuals receiving chemotherapy for cancer .
 The routine use of these agents among individuals without contraindications may reduce risk of venous thromboembolism.
-(See "Benefits and risks of aspirin in secondary and primary prevention of cardiovascular disease" and "Statins: Actions, side effects, and administration".)
+(See "Statins: Actions, side effects, and administration" and "Aspirin in the primary prevention of cardiovascular disease and cancer".)

 Insulin resistance and diabetes mellitus — Of 96 patients with chronic schizophrenia treated with clozapine and followed for up to 10 years, 34 percent developed diabetes mellitus .
 The progressive increases in obesity, diabetes, elevated triglycerides, and hypertension in their population resulted in substantially increased cardiovascular risk.
 The insulin resistance from clozapine treatment is at least in part independent from clozapine-induced weight gain .
 Screening for diabetes at six-month intervals or more frequently (ie, fasting blood sugar or HbA1c) should be done.
 (See "Screening for type 2 diabetes mellitus".)